SoftwareAG/c8y-releasenotes/content/release-2024-0/applications-2024-0.md

 <tr>
 <td>Web SDK</td>
 <td>A versioning matrix can now be added to the <i>cumulocity.json</i> of a blueprint/plugin.
-It adds version validation compared to the platform when a blueprint/plugin is installed.
+When a blueprint/plugin is installed, its version is validated against the platform version.
 If the versions are incompatible a warning is shown.</td>

 <td>MTM-52340</td>
 <td>10.18.63.0</td>
 <td>UI</td>